jadon-gro/Simple-Monophonic-Teensy-Synth/README.md

 * All i2c devices can use the same i2c bus (pins 19 and 18 on the teensy)
 * Buying Stemma QT cables to connect the i2c devices will make your life easier
 * "int" pin on keypad is not used
-* connect SPST switch from SD-bar on amp to ground so you can turn off the speaker
+* Connect SPST switch from SD-bar on amp and ground so you can turn off the speaker
+* M3 threaded inserts go into the corners of the bottom shell; use M3 screws to fasten the top plate on the bottom shell
+* M3 screws and nuts are used to fasten the speaker.
+* M2.5 screws and nuts are used to fasten the screen from the top, and the sliders from the bottom.

 ## Future Work
 ### Problems to Fix